-Certain legal matters with respect to the common units will be passed upon for us by Vinson & Elkins L.L.P., Houston, Texas.
-Certain legal matters with respect to the common units will be passed upon for the underwriter by Baker Botts L.L.P., Houston, Texas.
-Attorneys at Vinson & Elkins L.L.P. who have participated in the preparation of this prospectus supplement, the accompanying prospectus, the registration statement of which they are a part and the related transaction documents beneficially own approximately 3,200 of our common units.
+Certain legal matters with respect to the notes will be passed upon for us by Vinson & Elkins L.L.P., Houston, Texas.
+Certain legal matters with respect to the notes will be passed upon for the underwriters by Andrews Kurth LLP, Houston, Texas.
+Attorneys at Vinson & Elkins L.L.P. who have participated in the preparation of this prospectus supplement, the accompanying prospectus, the registration statement of which they are a part and the related transaction documents beneficially own approximately 3,200 common units of Enterprise Parent.